-Additional Services are not sold as part of the Google Workspace offering, and may be any Google service that can be used with an organization managed Google Account.
-A non-exhaustive list of Additional Google Services is provided here.
-Because these services and products are not part of the Google Workspace offering, they are not governed by the Google Workspace DPA and Google Workspace Agreement.
+Additional Services are not automatically provisioned as part of the Google Workspace for Education offering, and may be any Google service that can be used with an organization managed Google Account.
+A non-exhaustive list of Additional Google services is provided here.
+Because these services and products are not part of the Google Workspace for Education offering, they are not governed by the Google Workspace for Education DPA and Google Workspace for Education Agreement.

-To offer a smooth experience to Google Workspace customers, Google Additional Services are accessible to users via their organization managed Google Accounts.
+To offer a smooth experience to Google Workspace for Education customers, Google Additional Services are accessible to users via their organization managed Google Accounts.
 As detailed on the Additional Services page, most Additional Services are governed by the Google Terms of Service and Privacy Policy, and some Additional Services also have service-specific terms.
 To review these terms, see Additional Google services and go to the section titled, Services with an individual On or Off control.
+To learn more about Additional Services as it relates to Google Workspace for Education, see here.

-Important: Google Workspace administrators might need to restrict their users from accessing Additional Services while signed in to their organization managed Google Account for compliance reasons.
+Important: Google Workspace for Education administrators might need to turn Additional Services off for users while signed in to their organization managed Google Account for compliance reasons.

-Administrators (also called admins) can control which Additional Services are accessible to users while signed in to their organization managed Google Account by turning each service on or off for those users in the Google Admin console.
+Administrators (also called admins) can turn each Additional Service on or off for users in the Google Admin console.
 These settings can be configured before the admin provisions any user accounts.
 For instructions, see Additional Google services and go to the section titled, Turn services on or off for users.
-In addition to Google Workspace and other Google services that admins can manage individually with an on or off control in the Admin console, the admins can manage access to unlisted Google services that don't have an individual control (such as Chromecast, and Google Surveys).
+In addition to Google Workspace for Education and other Google services that admins can manage individually with an on or off control in the Admin console, the admins can manage access to unlisted Google services that don't have an individual control (such as Chromecast, and Google Surveys).
 For details on how to turn these services On or Off, see manage services that aren't controlled individually.

-Note: Even if a Google Workspace admin has disabled signed-in access to Additional Services, users may still access and use Additional Services in an unauthenticated state.
+Note: Even if a Google Workspace for Education admin has turned an Additional Service "Off", users may still access and use some Additional Services in an unauthenticated state or retain some limited functionality, for example, for purposes of accessing purchased content.
 For example, if the admin has disabled YouTube in the Admin console for the organization, a user can still visit YouTube and use the service in a logged out state, but login using their organization managed Google Account will fail.
 In this case, Google will not process data that can be linked to the user's organization managed Google Account.